szstonelee/redrock/README.md

 * GitHub: [https://github.com/szstonelee/redrock/raw/master/dl/redrock.tar](https://github.com/szstonelee/redrock/raw/master/dl/redrock.tar)
 * Mirror site: [https://hub.fastgit.xyz/szstonelee/redrock/raw/master/dl/redrock.tar](https://hub.fastgit.xyz/szstonelee/redrock/raw/master/dl/ redrock.tar)

-##### After successfully downloading redrock.tar (about 80M bytes), it needs to be decompressed and executed
+##### After successfully downloading redrock.tar (about 80M bytes), it needs to be decompressed to an executable files
 ````
 tar -xzf redrock.tar
 ````

-Then you can see that there is an executable file redrock (more than 200 M, including lz4 and RocksDB static libraries) in this directory.
+Then you can see that there is an executable file of redrock (more than 200 M, including lz4 and RocksDB static libraries) in this directory.
 Executing it is the same as executing redis-server, only need
 ````
 sudo ./redrock
 ````